Article by John Tribbia

 Quality drives whether people show up, not how much they do

-The relationship between quality and engagement is highly significant for one metric and completely absent for another:
+The relationship between centered quality and engagement is highly significant for one metric and completely absent for another:

-• Active days per week: Strong positive relationship.
+- Active days per week: Strong positive relationship.
 Users whose category mix aligns with the model’s strengths are active more days per week.

-• Number of prompts: No relationship at all.
+- Number of prompts: No relationship at all.
 Quality doesn’t change how much people do once they open the app.

 This makes intuitive sense.
 Quality affects the “should I bother opening this today?” decision, not the “how many questions should I ask?” decision.
 If the AI is good at what you need, you’re more likely to come back tomorrow.
 But once you’re there, you ask as many questions as you have.
+(Other performance dimensions like latency and punt rate could be folded into the same framework as additional predictors.
+That’s a natural extension, but this analysis isolates quality alone.)

 Top left: Clear positive relationship between quality and active days.
 Top right: No meaningful time trend after accounting for version.
 Bottom left: Quality has zero effect on prompt volume.
 Bottom right: Rich temporal dynamics in prompts driven by other factors.